sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _The Xamarin Mac Agent Dialog_

-    > **Note**: In order to compile Xamarin.iOS projects, you will need a Mac agent running on a Mac machine.
+    > **Note**: In order to compile Xamarin.iOS projects, you need a Mac agent running on a Mac machine.
 Every time you open the solution, you will be prompted to connect to your Mac agent - since you won't have one for this workshop, you can just close the dialog.

 1. You should see 6 projects in the solution.